nikasakandelidze/aws-journey/ec2/ec2-finanfce.md

 So basically using spots might benefit usecases where restarting the process is not a big deal.
 AWs sends rebalance recommendation when your ec2 instance is about to temrinate

+## Dedicated host
+Physical server with ec2 capacity on it fully dedicated to you.
+This is the way if you want to use your own licenses for some software.
+On dedicated host variant you can see number of cores on machine and number of sockets ( in other cases you can't access this info )
+Dedicated host also allows you to consistently deploy ec2 instances to the same host ( in dedicated instance you can't do that )
+Automatic instance recovery is supported for dedacted host and also for dedicated instnace.

+## Ec2 capacity reservation
+Reserve capacity in a region without entering several year term agreement.